American Ninja Warrior: USA vs. The World

 American Ninja Warrior: USA vs. The World is a television special aired approximately once a year on NBC.
-It features an American Ninja Warrior team from the United States competing against teams from other countries around the world, including Japan, Europe, Latin America, Asia, and Australia, for bragging rights and the American Ninja Warrior: USA vs. The World trophy.
+It features an American Ninja Warrior team from the United States competing against teams from other countries or regions around the world, including Japan, Europe, Latin America, Asia, and Australia, for bragging rights and the American Ninja Warrior: USA vs. The World trophy.
 The competitors race on the same Mount Midoriyama course used in the National Finals on the Las Vegas Strip.